Kernix13/astro-website/ASTRO-NOTES.md

 - You don't need to push the dist folder, Netlify will build it for you
 - If you add a new markdown post, just push to GitHub and Netlify will handle the rest

+It's been a while but here are my notes on Netlify:

+1. Click `Add new site`
+1. Select `Import an existing project`
+1. Under _Connect to Git provider_ select GitHub
+1. Authorize Netlify - Choose all repos - Choose your repo
+1. Under Basic build settings, in the Build cmd field type `npm run build`
+1. Double-check the fields
+1. Click Deploy site

+> Double-check those notes the next time I deploy to Netlify

+Also check out the GitHub Action [Netlify Actions](https://github.com/marketplace/actions/netlify-actions).

 - - -

 ## Interfaces from TypeScript repo